Bank rescue may not ease Spain's troubles for long

 "We will continue to trade around these levels until new news comes out and the news that's most likely to lead to sharp market moves would be from outside of Spain," O'Hagan said, pointing to Sunday's Greek election as an obvious trigger.

-The poll could decide whether Greece stays in the euro zone ands, if parties opposed to the country's bailout win, could drive bond yields higher across the currency bloc's periphery.
+The poll could decide whether Greece stays in the euro zone and, if parties opposed to the country's bailout win, could drive bond yields higher across the currency bloc's periphery.

 However, not everyone saw Spain struggling to borrow after the bank rescue.
 Lloyds Bank strategist Achilleas Georgolopoulos said the deal had removed a lot of uncertainty and that 10-year borrowing costs could gradually fall to 5.5 percent.